mpacific/Tweeto-Deleto/README.md

-# Node Delete Your Tweets
+# Tweeto Deleto
-A script to run at a scheduled interval to delete your tweets, retweets, and likes at a certain threshold.
+A node script to run at a scheduled interval to delete your tweets, retweets, and likes at a certain threshold.
 Work in progress.

 ## Notes
 - **This script performs a very permanent function of deleting tweets, retweets and/or unliking tweets after a defined time period.
 You cannot undo this!**